 In Nancy Duarte’s book “Data Story” she says, “Facts aren’t as memorable as stories.”
-She highlighted an experiment that revealed 5% of people remember individual statistics while 63% remember the stories.
+She highlighted an experiment that revealed that 5% of people remember individual statistics while 63% remember the stories.

 5 Tips for Using Data to Tell Your Story

 - Keep it simple.
 Numbers and data may seem far from simple at times, especially when you’re dealing with really complicated issues.
-The reality is though, most of your stakeholders are not technical experts.
+The reality is, though, most of your stakeholders are not technical experts.
 They don’t know the lingo.
 They don’t know your measurables.
 You don’t want to bog down your audience with so much “meat” that they can’t absorb anything.
 Simple is better.
 Be clear, get straight to the point, and look at your data through the lens of an “everyday” person.

 What does it mean for your community when student graduation rates decline?
 How does it impact employers when there aren’t enough early childhood education programs available for working families?
 What does it mean for your community to have a high rate of child maltreatment?
-Don’t just spout off facts and figures, explain the why and significance of your data.
+Don’t just spout off facts and figures; explain the why and significance of your data.

 Extra Tip: Know your audience.
 Know who you are talking to so you can shape your message in a way that relates to the person in front of you.
 Your data story should be framed differently for your audience.
 How you speak to a parent or client will look different than the talking points used with a funder or partner.